hexanal/fredmercy-blog/src/content/en/bookmarks.md

     link: https://daily.bandcamp.com/label-profile/planet-mu-25th-anniversary-guide
     title: Celebrating 25 Years of Legendary Electronic Label Planet Mu
     notes:
-      - I loved that label when I was a teen... still do!
+      - I loved that label when I was a teen... and I still do!
     rating: n/a

   - tag: misc